-Figure 1: Conceptual framework showing internal control system as an independent variable and performance as a dependent variable.
+Figure1: Conceptual framework showing internal control system as an independent variable and performance as a dependent variable.

 The above conceptual frame work represents the relationship between the independent and dependent variable.
-The independent variable is internal control system and the dependent variable is performance of local governments.
-The researcher realized that when there is proper internal control systems in the organization, there is proper management responsible for better performance of Nansana municipality, and maintains good record keeping, proper accountability, avoid falsification of financial records and good customer satisfaction will be efficient and effective.
+The independent variable was internal control system and the dependent variable was financial performance of commercial banks.
+The researcher realized that when there is proper internal control systems in equity Bank, there is proper management responsible for better performance of Equity Bank (U) Ltd, and maintains good record keeping, proper accountability, avoid falsification of financial records and good customer satisfaction will be efficient and effective.
 And when internal control systems are not well managed or are abused, then there is inefficiency in customer satisfaction, poor planning and poor record keeping together with forgery and fraud among others.